 In 2019, he became Chief Operations Officer at TGH, streamlining the group’s operations from 16 to 5 subsidiaries during the COVID-19 disruptions.
 In 2021, as executive director of Nyukani Education Centre, a subsidiary of TGH, he led a swift transition to e-learning, resulting in significant academic improvements—including a 10% overall performance boost and record-breaking Matric results, doubling distinctions and achieving a 96% pass rate from 83% in a province averaging 66%.
 The school later achieved a 100% Matric pass rate after Vusi’s departure, and earned accolades from TT100 and Da Vinci Business School.
 Vusi also contributed to a program with Isaac Bari, the world’s youngest professor, to make maths and science more accessible to South African children.

-In 2023, Vusi took a sabbatical from his executive roles to embark on a 3,257km unassisted cycling pilgrimage from Musina to Cape Town, raising funds for 10,000 school shoes—so far collecting 3,500 pairs.
-He now consults as a project manager and business consultant, is pursuing a master’s in Applied Ethics at Wits University, and is bootstrapping an events ticketing platform, skybookings.com.
+In 2023, Vusi took a sabbatical from his executive roles to embark on a 3,257km unassisted cycling pilgrimage from Musina to Cape Town for 10,000 school shoes, so far raising funds for over 3,500 pairs of school shoes.

-Throughout his journey, his wife Victoria and their children have been a constant source of support and inspiration, puncuated by his love of philosophy and music as an award-winning pianist.
+Throughout his journey, his wife Victoria and their children have been a constant source of support and inspiration, alongside his love of philosophy and music as an award-winning pianist.

 Enter your email address below to subscribe.